Update: This article was most recently updated May 2021 to reflect US road trip travel tips in 2021 amidst evolving conditions.

 Travel Tips for a 2021 Road Trip: Destinations & Attractions

 Many local attractions are now requiring tickets purchased online in advance.
 Some walk-up attractions are now requiring reservations at designated time slots, with limited ticketing to help regulate potential crowding.
-For example, while passing by the popular North Carolina tourist attraction of Grandfather Mountain, we noticed ticketing booths closed as they were only taking online reservations.

 Some National Parks have begun this practice of ticketed entrance too.